StadGent/php_package_services-opening-hours/examples/README.md

 * `03-Service-GetById.php` : Get a single Service by its Id.
 * `04-Channel-GetAllByServiceId.php` : Get all channels related to a single service (by the service ID).
+* `05-Channel-GetByServiceAndChannelId.php` : Get a single Channel by the
+  Service ID and the Channel ID.

 ## Usage